openl2m/openl2m/docs/installation/openl2m_configs.rst

 Banners
 -------

 Text to include on the login page above the login form can be set here.
 You can use this to set warnings, etc. HTML is allowed.
+The default is NO login banner.
+Here is an example:

-**BANNER_LOGIN** = 'Unauthorized use is Prohibited. <strong>All Activity is logged and monitored.</strong>'
+**BANNER_LOGIN** = 'Unauthorized use is Prohibited.</br><strong>All Activity is logged and monitored.</strong>'

 Optionally you can display a persistent banner at the top and/or bottom of every page.
 HTML is allowed.
 To display the same content in both banners, define BANNER_TOP and set BANNER_BOTTOM = BANNER_TOP.